Multiracial people: Indonesia

+Japan

 Myanmar (Burma)

 Myanmar (formerly Burma) was a British colony from 1826 until 1948.
 Other European nationals were active in the country before the British arrived.
 Intermarriage and relationships took place among such settlers and merchants with the local Burmese population, and subsequently between British colonists and the Burmese.
 The local Eurasian population is known as the Anglo-Burmese.
 This group dominated colonial society and through the early years of independence.
 After Burma gained independence in 1948, many Anglo-Burmese left the country; the diaspora resides primarily in Australia, New Zealand and the UK.
 An estimated 52,000 Anglo-Burmese live in Burma.

 Philippines

 The Philippines was a Spanish colony for almost four centuries, or 333 years.
 The United States took it over after the Spanish-American War, ruling for 46 years.
-Many Filipinos are of mixed Spanish Filipino and Philippine-American descent.
+Many Filipinos are mixed Spanish Filipino, and according to Fedor Jagor, one-third of Luzon which holds half the Philippine population, has Spanish or Spanish American admxiture.
+And it also has Philippine-American descent.

 After the defeat of Spain during the Spanish–American War in 1898, the Philippines and other remaining Spanish colonies were ceded to the United States in the Treaty of Paris.
 The Philippines was under U.S. sovereignty until 1946, though occupied by Japan during World War II.
 In 1946, in the Treaty of Manila, the U.S. recognized the Republic of the Philippines as an independent nation.
 Even after 1946, the U.S. maintained a strong military presence in the Philippines, with as many as 21 U.S. military bases and 100,000 U.S. military personnel stationed there as defense in Asia and during the Vietnam War.

 After the bases closed in 1992, American troops left, often abandoning partners and their Amerasian children.
 The Pearl S. Buck International foundation estimates there are 52,000 Amerasians in the Philippines, with 5,000 in the Clark area of Angeles City.
-An academic research paper presented in 2012 in the U.S. by an Angeles, Pampanga, Philippines Amerasian college research study unit suggests that the number could be much higher.
+An academic research paper presented in the U.S. (in 2012) by an Angeles, Pampanga, Philippines Amerasian college research study unit suggests that the number could be a lot more, possibly reaching 250,000.
+This is also partially due to the fact that almost all Amerasians intermarried with other Amerasians and Filipino natives.
+The newer Amerasians from the United States would add to the already older settlement of peoples from other countries in the Americas that happened when the Philippines was under Spanish rule, as the Philippines once received immigrants from Spanish occupied Panama, Peru, and Mexico.

 In the United States, intermarriage between Filipinos and other ethnicities is common.
 They have the highest number of interracial marriages among Asian immigrant groups, as documented in California.
 Some 21.8% of Philippine-Americans are of mixed ancestry.